tarwn/lessthandot-hugo/blogs/content/posts/2009-07-22-windows-7-and-windows-server-2008-r2-rel.md

 **When will you get Windows 7 RTM?**

-That is the big question isn&#8217;t it?
+That is the big question isn't it?
 Developers with MSDN Subscriptions will be able to download Windows 7 RTM in English on August 6th and remaining languages by October 1st.

 More answers are here: http://windowsteamblog.com/blogs/windows7/archive/2009/07/21/when-will-you-get-windows-7-rtm.aspx

-Let&#8217;s see if on August 6th msdn and technet hold up under the load
+Let's see if on August 6th msdn and technet hold up under the load

  [1]: http://imgur.com/1wXCH.png